 If you know which visitors of yours are interesting, means they are business users, you can build the model only for those visitors and access the personalized data for them only.
 You will reduce the amount of your data used for the engine and predictions.
-The recommendations return faster, and they might fit to the segment more.
+The recommendations return faster, and they might fit to your target segment more.
 Because the non-interesting user behavior might distract in a recommendation engine for your actual target group.
-Another reduction is possible if you take the behavior of your leads only.
+A further reduction is possible if you take the behavior of your leads only.

 We can help you to reveal business users, feel free to contact us if you need assistance.

 How to show the content recommendations on your website